es-protocol/wikinTich/README.md

 ## Additional documentation

-Tutor-Link includes additional documentation in the `docs` directory for readers who want to dive deeper into the architecture and the parent signup workflow:
+Tutor-Link includes additional documentation in the `docs` directory for readers who want to dive deeper into the architecture and the parent signup workflow.

+The last two documents in this list were created specifically to satisfy the requirements of the **Cybersecurity** module (threat model and list of implemented measures):

 - `docs/PARENT_SIGNUP_CONCEPTUAL.md`
   Conceptual overview of the parent signup and home-tutoring request workflow, including a narrative description and a data-flow diagram.